“You’re a very lucky fellow. I wish I could have been that lucky when I was younger”.

 “You’re lucky to have such an awesome job”.

 “You’re lucky to have such a strong, fit body.”

 “You’re lucky you’re so well-read and educated.”

-Yeah, fuck off.
-Luck had very little to do with it.
-And even if luck had a lot to do with it, that doesn’t take away from all the effort the person had to get to where they are.
+Fuck off.
+Luck usually has very little to do with someone’s success.
+And even if luck had a lot to do with it, that doesn’t take away from all the effort the person had to put in to get to where they are.
 Luck and hard work are not mutually exclusive.

 And in the cases where it’s genuinely luck – eg, “You’re lucky you were born tall”, you’re cherry-picking one lucky attribute and ignoring all the unlucky attributes the person was born with.
 They might be tall, but do they have a stutter?
 Maybe they’re extra neurotic?
 Maybe they were born into poverty, maybe they have terrible insomnia, maybe they’re terrible at making friends, maybe they have crippling depression underneath that tall exterior you so enviously covet.
 Don’t pick one isolated attribute and act like it’s the only attribute that person has.

 Obviously when you chalk someone’s successes up to luck, you’re taking away from all the hard work they’ve put in.
 Speaking from experience, when you achieve something great (anything that takes a minimum 12+ months or longer of hardcore, total obsession to achieve), it NEVER comes easily.